oscimp/WRTD-FMC-ADC/wrtd_usage/README.md

 ```
 You will also need to specify the path to these headers when compiling (`-I` option for gcc).
 These are located inside your build directory at `$BUILD_DIR/adc-lib/lib`.
 Finally you want to tell gcc to load the library using the `-ladc` option.
+(The script `compile.sh` already has these options set)

 The Documentation for adc-lib was provided in html format in this repository to avoid having to build it from sources.